What is Water Pump, its Function, Diagram, Types, and How it Works?

 Centrifugal pumps generate a centrifugal force, pushing coolant through the system.
 Gear pumps transfer engine energy to coolant, causing it to circulate.
 Impeller pumps are smaller and used in compact vehicles.

+The type of water pump used depends on the vehicle’s make and model, as well as the engine’s specific requirements.
 It is essential to note that different types of water pumps may be used depending on the vehicle’s make, model, and engine.

-How Does Water Pump Works?
+How Does a Water Pump Work?

 The axle of a water pump in vehicles is rotated by the engine, creating suction and pulling water from the radiator.
 The pump’s belt, connected to vanes, rotates with the axle, causing the water to reach the pump.